We lived in our last house from 2012 to 2016, when we grew out of it!

 We adore that this house has both a living room and a family room – something we’ve never had before.

-Okay, like I mentioned above, we swapped the living and dining rooms in December 2015.
+Okay, as I mentioned above, we swapped the living and dining rooms in December 2015.
 And we are loving the new bigger dining room!

 And we also switched out the table in early 2016.